This BLOG On Preparing For Mortgage After Bankruptcy And Foreclosure Was UPDATED On January 2nd, 2019

 - Use this waiting period to make changes to credit and financial profile

-- Lender might want applicant to establish more credit by advising to get secured credit cards to establish the necessary required credit tradelines required by many lenders
+- The lender might want an applicant to establish more credit by advising to get secured credit cards to establish the necessarily required credit tradelines required by many lenders

-- He will probably advise to pay rental payments with checks so rental verification can be verified
+- He will probably advise paying rental payments with checks so rental verification can be verified

 - If you have outstanding judgments, he might want you to get a payment agreement with your judgment creditor and get a payment plan